 Is your CCTV camera breaching anyone’s privacy?

-You may not use facial recognition technology, but if you use CCTV or other surveillance cameras on your private property, home or business, you still need to double check that it isn’t infringing on anyone else’s privacy.
+You may not use facial recognition technology, but if you use CCTV or other surveillance cameras on your private property, home or business, you must double-check that it isn’t infringing on anyone else’s privacy.
 Follow these tips to stay on the right side of the law:

-- When placing cameras in the workplace, never place them in areas where employees have a reasonable expectation to privacy – for example, changing rooms, showers or toilets.
+- When placing cameras in the workplace, never place them in areas where employees have a reasonable expectation of privacy – for example, changing rooms, showers or toilets.

 - Keep the footage safe.
 You must not sell, share or otherwise give away any footage you capture on CCTV if it contains other people.

-- Before installing cameras, consult with your neighbours or employees and explain the reasons why you feel they are necessary.
+- Before installing cameras, please consult with your neighbours or employees and explain why they are necessary.
 You can explain how the cameras can benefit everyone, such as improving security, and that you will take all necessary steps to protect the privacy of others.

 - Being upfront and transparent at the start can help to get other people on your side and to prevent complaints later on.